Kunamatata/SkyOverfall/README.md

 ## Installation
 Clone or download the project and run it with grails run-app Open google chrome on localhost:8080
-## What to check?
-Check all the features available when using it
 ## Contributing
 1. Fork it!
 2. Create your feature branch: `git checkout -b my-new-feature`